sonersteiner/NumericalHUB/README.md

 7) User examples, Developer guidelines, and API are covered in the books:
    - How to learn Applied Mathematics through modern Fortran.
 Ed.
 Amazon
    - Programming with Visual Studio: Python,  C++, Fortran.
 Ed.
 Amazon
+8) Programming with Visual Studio describes in detail the configuration of the IDE editor and fortran compiler
+9) jahr.settings comprises the most relevant settings and it can be imported from VS